MBB Consulting: What’s Different About the Big 3 Firms

 • Fit traits tested: In the behavioral interview, BCG focuses on leadership skills, resilience, influence, and impact.

 People from BCG continue to create an impact even after leaving the firm.
-Below are a few notable examples.
+Below are a few prominent examples.

 • Bill Bain, Founder of Bain & Co